cachebag/Ticked/docs/task.md

 ## Day view in Home section
-All tasks are stored in the home section as well, in the "Day" tab.
+All tasks are stored in the home section as well, in the "Today" tab.
 Here, you will get a view of the current day's tasks, quote of the day, Spotify playback widget, and a view of your "Upcoming" tasks that can be filtered between the next 7 days, and the next 30 days.

 <br>